 The Gnumeric 1.13 Series of Releases for Developers

 The Gnumeric 1.13 series of releases are developer releases.
 These releases are kept as stable as possible.
 However, each release in this series includes changes and improvements some of which may be quite large.
-These new changes may cause the program to crash and loose data.
-Do not use these releases if you cannot afford to loose any data or work.
+These new changes may cause the program to crash and lose data.
+Do not use these releases if you cannot afford to lose any data or work.
 However, these releases include many new features that can be helpful.
 If you use this series, backup your data often, not just by saving files but by renaming them and checking that they can be reopened.
 If you experience mistakes or crashes while you are using this version, please report these using the GNOME project's bug reporting interface as detailed in Chapter 17 ― Reporting a Problem.

 New features introduced in the Gnumeric 1.12 release series:

 The 1.12 series of Gnumeric is primarily a port of Gnumeric to version 3 of the GTK library.
 It alos includes some other improvements over the versions in the 1.10 series.

 Both ODF import and export have been improved.

 New features introduced in the Gnumeric 1.10 release series: